aptivator/mongo-query-compiler-docs/docs/elemental/array/elem-match.md

 if an array of primitives is queried.
 In the latter case, there is no need to provide a path (key) to an object element, because the element is the "object" (primitive) itself.
 As such, `mongo-query-compiler` can query an array of documents (objects) or an array of primitives.
-(For more information see [Primitives' Filtering](../../primitives-filtering.md)).
+(For more information also see [Primitives' Filtering](../../primitives-filtering.md)).

 ```javascript